Alain Badiou's Mistake: Two Postulates of Dialectic Materialism: -sets Form a Topos---A Corrected Proof

 \end{proof}

-\section{$T$-sets Form a Topos --- A Corrected Proof}
+\section{$T$-sets Form a Topos---A Corrected Proof}

-I need to close the discussion regarding the 'logical completeness of the world' raised by Badiou\footnote{Ibid., 318.}, given his failure to verify the conditions of a topos. \begin{thm} Badiou's world consisting of $T$-$\sets$ --- in other words pairs $(A, \Id)$ where $\Id: A \times A \to T$ satisfies the particular conditions in respect to the complete Heyting algebra structure of $T$ --- is logically closed in the sense that it is a topos.
-It thus retains not only the pull-back-expositions of its relations but also the exponential functor, the subobject classifier and the power functor, which makes a topos-theoretic internalisation of Badiou's infinity arguments possible. \end{thm}
+We need to close up the discussion regarding the 'logical completeness of the world'\endnote{Ibid., 318.} by showing that his world of $T$-sets does indeed give rise to a topos. \begin{thm} Badiou's world consisting of $T$-$\sets$---in other words pairs $(A, \Id)$ where $\Id: A \times A \to T$ satisfies the particular conditions in respect to the complete Heyting algebra structure of $T$---is 'logically closed', that is, it is an \emph{elementary topos}.
+It thus encloses not only pull-backs but also the exponential functor.
+These make it possible for it to internalize a Badiou's infinity arguments that operate on the power-functor and which can then be expressed from insde the situation despite its existential status. \end{thm}

-\begin{proof} I need to demonstrate that Badiou's world is a topos.
-Rather than beginning from Badiou's formalism of $T$-sets, I refer to the standard mathematical literature based on which $T$-sets can be regarded as sheaves over the particular Grothendieck-topology on the category $T$: there is a categorical equivalence between $T$-sets satisfying the 'postulate of materialism' and $\Sh(T, J)$.
-The above complications regarding the 'concrete' demonstration on the level of the 'Platonic' multiples constituting $T$-sets thus goes in vain.
-I only need to show that $\Sh(T, J)$ is a topos.
+\begin{proof} We need to demonstrate that Badiou's world is a topos.
+Rather than beginning from Badiou's formalism of $T$-sets, we refer to the standard mathematical literature based on which $T$-sets can be regarded as sheaves over the particular Grothendieck-topology on the category $T$: there is a categorical equivalence between $T$-sets satisfying the 'postulate of materialism' and $\Sh(T, J)$.
+The above complications Badiou was caught up with while seeking to 'Platonize' the existence of a topos thus largely go in vain.
+We only need to show that $\Sh(T, J)$ is a topos.